Keyfactor/azurekeyvault-orchestrator/README.md

    ![AKV Entry Parameter - PreserveExistingTags](docsource/images/AKV-entry-parameters-store-type-dialog-PreserveExistingTags.png)

-   ##### Non Exportable
+   ##### Non Exportable Private Key
-   If true, this will mark the certificate as 'non-exportable' when importing into Azure KeyVault
+   If true, this will mark the certificate as having a non-exportable private key when importing into Azure KeyVault

    ![AKV Entry Parameter - NonExportable](docsource/images/AKV-entry-parameters-store-type-dialog-NonExportable.png)